cuslin/cuslin.github.io/src/content/blog/markdown-style-guide.md

 ---
-title: "Markdown Style Guide"
+title: "Demo Shit"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: "Look at all this cool stuff you can do!"
-pubDate: "Jun 19 2024"
+pubDate: "Apr 25 2025"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.